bipsen/fb_scraper/README.md

 # A little wrapper script for facebook-scraper

-The main purpose of this script is contiously running facebook-scraper with many groups.
+The main purpose of this script is continuously running facebook-scraper with many groups.

 You can run this script in the terminal like